 In-hand manipulation activities are a great way to boost fine motor skills needed for tasks like managing clothing fasteners, using a pencil when writing, manipulating items like coins or beads, and more.

-When working as an OT with kids, a big suggestion to parents for at-home fine motor programs was to manipulate coins.
 The dexterity that is worked on when picking up coins from a flat surface is huge!
 You need to pick up the edges with a tip-to-tip grasp and perform in-hand manipulation to “squirrel away” the coin into the palm of the hand.
 In-hand manipulation is moving an object within the hand, without help from the other hand.
 This resource explains ways to work on in-hand manipulation with coins.

 Stacking coins is another great exercise.
 We put the quarters into piles and counted out dollars.
 But at the same time, we were working on translation of the coin from the palm of the hand to the tips of the fingers.
 Translation is a type of in-hand manipulation that you use when moving an object from the finger tips to the palm and vice versa.
 Stacking requires a lot of controlled dexterity!